May 15, 2026

 Psalm 127 came alive to me.
 These children were arrows in the hands of a warrior, and I was being called to aim and release them purposefully.
 In the middle of the ordinary, God was calling me to something eternal.
 I was not just surviving motherhood.
 I was being trained for it.

-Rooting and grounding is not busy work.
-It is battle work.
-And every ordinary moment is shaping an arrow for eternity.
+Moms, we must remember: if we want our children rooted in Christ, we must first be rooted in Him ourselves.
+Parenting is not busy work.
+It is Kingdom work.
+Every ordinary moment is shaping an arrow for eternity.

 Questions